mandres2/Discord_AI_Python/README.md

 Primary objective was to gain foundational skills writing in .py and creating a simplistic back-end console bot to assist users in their discord community, was a good opportunity for me to practice and enhance my knowledge in.
 ### Prerequisites

-:black_small_square: IDE used - Microsoft Visual Studios Code 1.42
+:black_small_square: Text Editor used - Microsoft Visual Studios Code 1.42
 <br>

 ## Deployment